 A copy of the executed Power of Attorney can be accepted at the time of filing trademark application, but the original one must be submitted within 30 days from the filing date.

-In accordance with the legal regulations on trademark in Vietnam, We provides the following advice for possible reference:
+In accordance with the legal regulations on trademark in Vietnam, KENFOX provides the following advice for possible reference: